mideind/BinPackage/README.md

 ----

 BinPackage includes certain additions and modifications to the original BÍN source data.
-These are explained in the source code file `tools/binpack.py`, available in the project's GitHub repository.
+These are documented above and also explained in detail in the source code file `tools/binpack.py`, available in the project's GitHub repository.

 ----